Don’t wait for things to get tough to improve your bottom line. Track these spend management KPIs to guard your business against economic uncertainty.

 We’d all like to think that sales and revenue are going to increase forever, but let’s face it, that’s not always the case.
 The Dow Jones Industrial Average recently took a dive of around 6.6%, leading some investors to think we could be seeing the end of the current bull market.

 There are other ways to protect your interests when the economy slows, or worse—becomes uncertain.
-One surefire way is to implement a savings strategy.
+One surefire way is to implement a cost saving spend management strategy.
 The beauty of a company-wide savings initiative is the dollars saved were already earned and have an immediate and positive impact on the bottom line.
 That’s why, when you’re looking at profitability, it’s important to not just focus on how to increase dollars coming through the door, but on reducing costs as well.
 When the ability to control revenue is reduced, this spend management KPI is often the only leverage a business has to manage profitability, and, in some cases, survival.

 Moving the profitability needle